reuben-thomas/fyp-moovita/OpenHouseScript.md

 We designed a kinematically accurate vehicle model, physics, virtual sensors, and a series of fundamental algorithms for self-driving from the ground up, allowing anyone to test their ideas in an adaptive, highly configurable environment without the risk and cost of practical testing.

 ![Obstacle Avoidance](https://github.com/reuben-thomas/fyp-moovita/blob/master/screenshots/obstacle_avoidance.gif?raw=true)

+Please contact Winston for the high-definition copy of these videos/render.